Apex-Flow-Group/Sinan_Note/support/PRIVACY_POLICY_EN.md

 - Locked notes are encrypted using **AES-256**
 - Keys are stored in secure storage on your device
 - Notes cannot be decrypted without the original key
+- **Temporary Session**: Automatically expires after 5 minutes of inactivity
+- **Memory Wipe**: On vault exit

+### 4.2 Biometric Authentication
+- Uses fingerprint/face for vault access
+- Biometric data is not stored in the app
+- Processed by the operating system only

-### 4.2 Data Transfer
+### 4.3 Data Transfer (F-Droid version only)
-- When using network transfer feature:
+- When using WiFi Transfer feature:
   - A random security token is generated
-  - Data transfers over local HTTP only
+  - Data transfers over local HTTP only (same network)
-  - Not stored on our servers
+  - Not stored on our servers or the internet
+  - Direct device-to-device connection (P2P)

-### 4.3 Backups
+### 4.4 Backups
-- Local backups remain on your device
+- JSON backups remain on your device
 - Encrypted backups retain encryption
+- You can export/import data manually

 ## 5. Your Rights